shohei909/NanoTest/ReadMe.md

 NanoTest is a light weight test library.
-Its interface is similar to the [haxe.unit](http://haxe.org/doc/cross/unit) testing framework, but it can run as pre-compilation macro and can output test failures as compiler warnings or errors.
+Its interface is similar to the [haxe.unit](http://haxe.org/doc/cross/unit) testing framework, but it can output test failures as compiler warnings or errors.

 #NanoTest with FlashDevelop
 ![NanoTest](sample/nanotest/resource/NanoTestOnFlashDevelop.png)